-Dr. Kullgren is an Associate Professor in the Department of Internal Medicine at the University of Michigan Medical School and a Research Scientist in the Center for Clinical Management Research at the VA Ann Arbor Healthcare System.
+Dr. Kullgren is the Kutsche Memorial Research Chair and Associate Professor in the Department of Internal Medicine at the University of Michigan Medical School, and a Research Scientist in the Center for Clinical Management Research at the VA Ann Arbor Healthcare System.
+He previously served as Associate Director of the National Poll on Healthy Aging.
 Dr. Kullgren holds undergraduate and medical degrees from Michigan State University and a master of public health degree from the University of Michigan.
 He completed his residency at Brigham and Women’s Hospital and was a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.

 Dr. Solway has worked in a variety of roles in policy and research on health and aging.
-In addition to her role as an NPHA associate director, Dr. Solway is the Manager of Signature Initiatives and Partnerships at the University of Michigan Institute for Healthcare Policy & Innovation (IHPI).
+In addition to her role as NPHA Deputy Director, Dr. Solway is the Manager of Signature Initiatives and Partnerships at the University of Michigan Institute for Healthcare Policy & Innovation.
 Before returning to U-M, Dr. Solway served as a policy advisor with the U.S. Senate Committee on Health, Education, Labor, and Pensions Subcommittee on Primary Health and Aging.
 She received her master’s degree in social work and master’s degree in public health as well as a Specialist in Aging certificate from the University of Michigan and doctoral degree in medical sociology from the University of California, San Francisco.

-In addition to her role as NPHA production manager, Ms. Singer is a Project Manager for the Department of Pediatrics at the University of Michigan Medical School, where she also serves as Poll Manager of the C.S.
+In addition to her role as NPHA Poll Manager, Ms. Singer is a Project Manager for the Department of Pediatrics at the University of Michigan Medical School, where she also serves as Poll Manager of the C.S.
 Mott Children’s Hospital National Poll on Children’s Health.
-She received her M.P.H. from the University of Michigan.
+She received her bachelor’s degree in Health Education and Psychology from Michigan State University and her master’s degree in Public Health from the University of Michigan.

 Mr. Kirch is a data analyst with IHPI, where he provides analytic support as the lead data analyst for the National Poll on Healthy Aging, as well as for other evaluation projects conducted by the Institute.
 He received his M.S. degree in Health Services Research, Policy and Administration with a minor in Biostatistics from the University of Minnesota.